-1 In terms of scope, the Digital Content

-- Emeritus Professor, University of Warwick; Senior Research Fellow, Harris Manchester College and Visiting Professor, University of Oxford.
-This work was part of the research project PRG124 "Protection of consumer rights in the Digital Single Market contractual aspects", funded by the Estonian Research Council. - See generally JM Carvalho, Sale of Goods and Supply of Digital Content and Digital Services - Overview of Directives 2019/770 and 2019/771" [2019] J EU Consumer and Market Law 194; C Caufmann, "New EU rules on business-toconsumer and platform-to-business relationships" [2019] Maastricht Journal of European and Comparative Law 1; P Giliker, "Adopting a Smart Approach to EU Legislation: Why Has It Proven So Difficult to Introduce a Directive on Contracts for the Supply of Digital Content?" in T-E Synodinou, P Jougleux, C Markou and T Prasitou (eds) EU Internet Law in the Digital Age (Munich: Springer 2020), 299; K Sein and G Spindler, "The new Directive on Contracts for the Supply of Digital Content and Digital Services - Scope of Application and Trader's Obligation to Supply - Part 1" (2019) 15 European Review of Contract Law 257 and "Conformity Criteria, Remedies and Modifications - Part 2", ibid, 365; R Schulze and D Staudenmayer, EU Digital Law: Article-by-Article Commentary (Oxford: Nomos/Hart 2020).
+- 1 In terms of scope, the Digital Content - \ Emeritus Professor, University of Warwick; Senior Research Fellow, Harris Manchester College and Visiting Professor, University of Oxford.
+This work was part of the research project PRG124 "Protection of consumer rights in the Digital Single Market - contractual aspects", funded by the Estonian Research Council. - See generally JM Carvalho, Sale of Goods and Supply of 1 Digital Content and Digital Services - Overview of Directives 2019/770 and 2019/771" [2019] J EU Consumer and Market Law 194; C Caufmann, "New EU rules on business-toconsumer and platform-to-business relationships" [2019] Maastricht Journal of European and Comparative Law 1; P Giliker, "Adopting a Smart Approach to EU Legislation: Why Has It Proven So Difficult to Introduce a Directive on Contracts for the Supply of Digital Content?" in T-E Synodinou, P Jougleux, C Markou and T Prasitou (eds) EU Internet Law in the Digital Age (Munich: Springer 2020), 299; K Sein and G Spindler, "The new Directive on Contracts for the Supply of Digital Content and Digital Services - Scope of Application and Trader's Obligation to Supply - Part 1" (2019) 15 European Review of Contract Law 257 and "Conformity Criteria, Remedies and Modifications - Part 2", ibid, 365; R Schulze and D Staudenmayer, EU Digital Law: Article-by-Article Commentary (Oxford: Nomos/Hart 2020).

-Directive2 covers the supply of both digital content and digital services.3 The Directive applies to digital content that is supplied to the consumer directly in digital form (for example by downloading or streaming) and to digital content that is supplied on a tangible medium, where the tangible medium is merely the carrier of the digital content.4 It does not apply to goods with what are now termed "digital elements", that is, essential embedded or interconnected software: these will fall within the new Directive on Sale of Goods.5 The Digital Content Directive applies when digital content or services are supplied for a price,6 which may be in money or
+Directive covers the supply of both digital content and digital services.
+The Directive applies to digital content that is supplied to the consumer directly in digital form (for example by downloading or streaming) and to digital content that is supplied on a tangible medium, where the tangible medium is merely the carrier of the digital content.
+It does not apply to goods with what are now termed "digital elements", that is, essential embedded or interconnected software: these will fall within the new Directive on Sale of Goods.
+The Digital Content Directive applies when digital content or services are supplied for a price, which may be in money or some digital equivalent of money (such as a token or, presumably, a cryptocurrency), and where in exchange for the content or services the consumer provides personal data to the trader.
+I will not discuss the issue of supplying personal data for reasons of space.
+The Directive applies when digital content or digital services are supplied by a trader to a consumer.
+Later I will consider whether this may catch a third party rights-holder with whom the consumer enters an end user license agreement.

-- 2 Directive (EU) 2019/770 of the European Parliament and of the Council of 20 May 2019 on certain aspects concerning contracts for the supply of digital content and digital services, OJ L136 of 22 May 2019 ("DCD").

 - 3 DCD Art 1.

 - 4 DCD Art 3(3) and Rec 20.

-- Directive (EU) 2019/771 of the European Parliament and of the Council of 20 May 2019 on certain aspects concerning contracts for the sale of goods, amending Regulation (EU) 2017/2394 and Directive 2009/22/EC, and repealing Directive 1999/44/EC, OJ L 166 of 22 May 2019 ("SGD"), Art 2(5)(b).
+- 5 Directive (EU) 2019/771 of the European Parliament and of the Council of 20 May 2019 on certain aspects concerning contracts for the sale of goods, amending Regulation (EU) 2017/2394 and Directive 2009/22/EC, and repealing Directive 1999/44/EC, OJ L 166 of 22 May 2019 ("SGD"), Art 2(5)(b).

 - 6 DCD Art 3(1) al 1.